 Distance Training

-Over the years I seen lots of students leave the school.
-Many of these long time students were also family members.
-Most of them still wish to train in Kempo with me yet the shear distance involved doesn’t facilitate the desire.
-To solve this dilemma I’ve decided to do something anathema to “true” martial arts […]
+Over the years, I saw lots of students leave the school.
+Many of these long-time students were also family members.
+Most of them still wish […]

 Unbalanced Point